AllStarCodeOrg/week0.day0.variables/README.md

 ### 3. Fixing redundancy: StubHub

 The following program has a lot of redundant calculations.
 Use variables to reduce the redundancy in the code.
+Copy and paste this code into your `basics.js` file for editing.

 ```
 // We're going to earn a profit by reselling tickets